Eagle Tower Replacement« Return to Project Search

 The Wisconsin Department of Natural Resources (WDNR) retained Ayres to develop conceptual planning alternatives and then final designs for the new Eagle Tower at Peninsula State Park.
 The tower is a prime attraction at the Door County park, which attracts an estimated 1 million visitors annually.

+The American Council of Engineering Companies of Wisconsin gave the project a 2023 Best of State Award through its Engineering Excellence Awards program.
 The Wisconsin Section of the American Society of Civil Engineers awarded the project the 2022 Engineering Achievement Award for projects with a construction cost between $2 million and $10 million.

 Ayres worked collaboratively with WDNR staff, local stakeholders, and the U.S. Forest Products Laboratory to develop design options for a new tower on the footprint of the previous Eagle Tower, which was closed in 2016 after structural damage was found.

 Our team developed a series of options ranging from helical ramps to elevator systems to a combination ramp/staircase solution.
 Challenges included a lack of electrical service within 1.5 miles, shallow bedrock, the desire for lofty views of Green Bay and Door County, and accessibility requirements under the Americans with Disabilities Act.
 Those requirements have stood in the way of replacing similar towers around the nation as they have deteriorated.